 - Bad credit history or “adverse bureau” information.
 When you apply for a credit card, the issuer will request a copy of your credit file from a credit reporting agency.
 If you have negative or “adverse bureau” information in your credit history – such as late payments, defaults, too many applications for credit or even not enough credit history – the issuer may find you do not meet the requirements for the card and decline your application.

 It’s important to remember that credit card issuers assess applications on an individual basis, so the specific reasons your application may be declined will vary depending on the circumstances.
-Some issuers may be willing to discuss these details with you but others may not.
-Either way, it’s a good idea to keep a copy of your application and go over all the details above to figure out the likely reason/s it was declined.
+Some issuers may be willing to discuss these details with you through a reconsideration line but others may not.
+Either way, it’s a good idea to keep a copy of your application and go over all the details above to figure out why it was declined.

 How can I improve my chances of credit card approval?